autonity/docs.autonity.org/content/docs/validators/change-commission-rate/_index.md

     0xdbc9a27a2f7b53d9eaa660add917ed61fe7213d1cdd826065d0e7af96674d725
 	```

+{{< alert title="Note" >}}
+Commission rate changes are subject to the same temporal [unbonding period](/concepts/staking/#unbondingperiod) constraint as staking transitions.
+On commit of the rate change transaction, the unbonding period is tracked and the rate change is applied at the end of the epoch in which the unbonding period expires.
+{{< /alert >}}

 2. (Optional) To verify the updated rate, use the `validator` command `info` to submit a call to query for validator metadata.
 It will return the validator metadata from system state, including the validator status:

 	```bash